singlun/udacity-c2-restapi/README.md

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos.

 The project is split into three parts:
-1. [The Simple Frontend]
-A basic Ionic client web application which consumes the RestAPI Backend.
+1. [The Simple Frontend] A basic Ionic client web application which consumes the RestAPI Backend.
-2. [The RestAPI User Backend] a Node-Express server which can be deployed to a cloud service.
+2. [The RestAPI User Backend] A Node-Express server which handles User Request and submits to the AWS postgresql DB.
-3. [The RestAPI Feed Backend] a Node-Express server which can be deployed to a
+3. [The RestAPI Feed Backend] A Node-Express server which handles Feed Request and upload images to the AWS S3 bucket.

 ## Tasks
 ### Setup Node Environment